Information for Ukrainian refugees

 In Amersfoort, the following options are available :

-• Children aged between 0 and 4 years old can attend a childcare centre if you work.
+- Children aged between 0 and 4 years old can attend a childcare centre if you work.
 You can choose a childcare location yourself, but many childcare places are full.
 If you have found a childcare centre, you may be entitled to childcare allowance.
-You can apply for it through the government at the Tax Administration's Dutch website on applying for childcare allowance.
-You can find information on how to qualify for childcare allowance one page further.
+You can apply through the government at the (Dutch) website of the tax administration on childcare benefit.
+See this web page for information on qualifying for childcare benefit.

 When you register, you should provide the following details: